-Knowing how to present and write your CV to a professional standard is paramount to finding a great job and being put forward for an interview.
+Knowing how to present and write your CV to a professional standard is paramount to finding a great job and securing an interview.

-To make your CV as strong as possible we have complied the top tips you need to know on creating a strong CV.
+To make your CV as strong as possible, we have compiled top tips you need to know on creating a strong CV.
 We’ve created this CV builder as this is the first opportunity to make a good impression on a potential employer.
-Recruiters and hiring managers can often see hundreds of resumes every day, so it is crucial that your CV is impressive to find a great job or apprenticeship.
+Recruiters and hiring managers can often see hundreds of resumes every day, so it is crucial that yours is impressive and stands out from the crowd.

 Your CV is a visual representation of you.
 Overall layout and presentation is essential for your chances of being considered.
 Most employers will ask for your CV to be as a Word Document, though some will also accept PDF files too.
 Don’t have your copy/text bigger than 12, unless it is a title or heading.
 Also make sure that your CV isn’t too long; employers don’t want an essay when it comes to CVs, so keep yours to a max of 2 pages.As for how your CV should be laid out we suggest:

 - Personal Details (name, address, contact details)